MonicaTa03/Heart-Disease-Classification-Project/README.md

 ---

 ## Project Structure
-Here is how the project is organized:
+How my project is organized:

 ```bash
 ├── data